noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 * Select `Submodule Init` - this should initiate the action

-* Click the submodule button arrow again to activate the menu
+* Click the `Submodule` button arrow again to activate the menu

 * Select `Submodule Update` - again, initiating action